Garmin inReach Mini Review

-You pay for the smaller stature of the Mini by sacrificing some ease of use as compared to the Garmin InReach Explorer+.
-The Mini needs to be recharged more frequently and sending messages straight from the device is harder with the Mini.
+You pay for the smaller stature of the Mini by sacrificing some ease of use as compared to the bigger inReach devices.
+The Mini needs to be recharged more frequently and sending messages straight from the device is harder.

 In reality, these drawbacks are minor.
-You have three options for texting with one of these two Garmin products.
-You can text on your phone using the Garmin app with either device.
-Or you can text directly on the Mini or Exploer+.
-Of these three, texting with the app, regardless of which device it is linked to, is far and away easier than on either device.
+You have two main options for texting with the Mini (Garmin smartwatch users have another option that most do not).
+You can text on your phone using the Garmin app or you can text directly on the Mini device.
+Of these, texting with the app is far and away easier than texting on the device.

 Similarly, the battery life compromise of the Mini isn't actually that big of a deal.
 For weekend to week-long trips, we found the 50 hours of claimed battery life to be more than enough.
 That is 50 hours of usage.
 The device turns on and off quickly, so you only burn battery when texting.
 On longer trips, you will likely be equipped to recharge phones and camera batteries and other electronics.
 In this case, you can top off the Mini too.

 For those who wish to eliminate or reduce their smartphone use in the backcountry, be aware that the Mini will tie you back to that phone for contact and communications.